 We do not disclose personal information to third parties for the purpose of allowing them to send marketing material to you.
 However, we may share non-personal, de-identified or aggregated information to them for research or promotional purposes.

 3.5.
-Disclosure of personal information overseas and sharing personal information amongst and within the Bongiorno Group businesses
+Disclosure and sharing of personal information amongst and within Bongiorno Group businesses

 We may transfer your personal information to other Bongiorno Group businesses or entities to fulfil the purpose of collection of the personal information, or a related or ancillary purpose or otherwise in accordance with the Privacy Act.